sj26/mailcatcher/README.md

 ### Bundler

 Please don't put mailcatcher into your Gemfile.
-It will conflict with your applications gems at some point.
+It will conflict with your application's gems at some point.

 Instead, pop a note in your README stating you use mailcatcher, and to run `gem install mailcatcher` then `mailcatcher` to get started.